pablopalafox/semantic-depth/README.md

 ## 6. License

-This work is largely based on [MonoDepth](https://github.com/mrharicot/monodepth), work of [Godard et al.](https://github.com/mrharicot/monodepth).
-MonoDepth license information is stated below:

----

-Copyright © Niantic, Inc. 2018.
-Patent Pending.
-All rights reserved.

-This Software is licensed under the terms of the UCLB ACP-A Licence which allows for non-commercial use only, the full terms of which are made available in the LICENSE file.
-For any other use of the software not covered by the terms of this licence, please contact info@uclb.com

----

-From MonoDepth, we use the files *average_gradients.py*, *bilinear_sampler.py*, *monodepth_dataloader.py* and *monodepth_model.py*, which we have not modified in any way.
-You can find these files in the folder [monodepth_lib](monodepth_lib).

-We do use a function (_post_process_disparity_) from the file *monodepth_simple.py* (which can be found in [monodepth](https://github.com/mrharicot/monodepth)'s repository) inside our files [dist2fence.py](dist2fence.py) and [dist2fence_cityscapes_sequence.py](dist2fence_cityscapes_sequence.py).

-Furthermore, files [fcn8s/fcn.py](fcn8s/fcn.py) and [fcn8s/helper.py](fcn8s/helper.py) are based on the [FCN-8s implementation by Udacity](https://github.com/udacity/CarND-Semantic-Segmentation), released under the [MIT License](https://opensource.org/licenses/MIT).
+Files [fcn8s/fcn.py](fcn8s/fcn.py) and [fcn8s/helper.py](fcn8s/helper.py) are based on the [FCN-8s implementation by Udacity](https://github.com/udacity/CarND-Semantic-Segmentation), released under the [MIT License](https://opensource.org/licenses/MIT).

 The rest of the files not mentioned above in this project are released under a [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Check the [LICENSE](LICENSE) for a detailed explanation on all 3 licenses used in this work.
+Check the [LICENSE](LICENSE) for a detailed explanation on the licenses under which this work is released.